PlacemakingCorps Coordinator - 2025/26

 Knowledge, Skills & Abilities:

-Understanding of the development needs of youth and adult participants.
+Understanding of the development needs of youth.
 Ability to relate to youth and adults in a positive manner.
-Demonstrated knowledge and skill in program areas designated program areas.
-Demonstrated ability to “pitch” and “sell” programming to possible participants.
+Stress-management skills.
+Demonstrated knowledge and skill in program areas.
 Strong networking skills.
 Ability to follow-through.
 Strong organizational skills and ability to multi-task.
 Excellent communication and interpersonal skills.
 Computer literate.
-Some travel in and out of New York State may be required.
+Some travel may be required.
 Bilingual a strong plus.

 Qualifications (Minimum Qualifications and Education):